Two-Factor Authentication: A New EV Code Signing Certificate Feature

-Having a strong password is a good practice.
+Having a strong password is good practice.
 It shows that you are aware of the online threats of today’s generation and you’re trying your best to avoid an unfavorable situation.
 But, let’s get real.
 In today’s date having a strong password alone cannot keep you safe from the attacks if it’s about to happen.

 As the technologies are evolving, so does the security and the way to address its needs.
 For avoiding online attacks, an extra layer of safety through a feature called Two-Factor Authentication (2-FA) is becoming popular.
-Many globally known organizations (Google, Twitter or Microsoft) implements into their applications.
+Many globally known organizations (Google, Twitter, or Microsoft) implements it into their applications.
 Finally, it has made its way in the community of developers as well, through EV Code Signing Certificates.

 What is Two-Factor Authentication (2FA) & Its Role in EV Code Signing Certificate?

 In other words, 2FA (Two-Factor Authentication) proves that the user is genuine.
 It makes the user authenticates to a system/application that you are who you are.
 One of the best examples is the SMS-based two-factor authentication we use while signing into an Email or any other account.
 A text message sent to a user’s registered mobile number must be provided to sign-in into an account after submitting the password.